Redneck (comics)

-Vincent Stewart, codenamed Redneck and later Skybolt is a fictional mutant character in the Marvel Comics Universe.
+Vincent Stewart, codenamed Redneck and later Skybolt is a fictional mutant character appearing in American comic books published by Marvel Comics.

 Publication history

 His first appearance was in New X-Men #126 by Grant Morrison and Frank Quitely.

 Fictional character biography

 Vincent Stewart, also known as Redneck, is a mutant from Arkansas who experienced anti-mutant violence firsthand before becoming a student at the Xavier Institute.
 Sometime after, Redneck joins Quentin Quire's gang of mutants, dubbed the Omega Gang.
 The Omega Gang attack a small group of humans to avenge the death of mutant fashion designer Jumbo Carnation.

 After he and the Omega Gang start a riot at the Xavier Institute, Redneck is sent to prison and sentenced to charity work overseas after he is released.

 Redneck loses his powers after the events of M-Day along with countless other mutants.
 He is offered membership in the New Warriors under the name Skybolt, utilizing a flight suit and weaponry based on the designs of the Beetle and the Turbo suit to replace his lost powers.
 Skybolt is later killed along with Ripcord.